 - 2 quarts of tart cherry juice

-- 10 rum soaked oak cubes (staggered 6 weeks apart)
+- 10 rum soaked oak cubes (Groups of 5, staggered 6 weeks apart)

 Ingredients – Tertiary?